wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

 ## 18. Handle in world/object space
 - right click on handle and find the options in the menu under Align Handle - or hit M key
 - press ; key to snap and align selected geo to different geo
-- to snap rotation (45 degree by default) press ctrl ahile rotating
+- to snap rotation - rotation step - (45 degree by default) press ctrl ahile rotating
-- to move by certain amount of units press ctrl while moving
+- to move by certain amount of units - translate step - press ctrl while moving
 - these default settings can be changed when right click on the handle and go to handle parameters